 Manny Pacquiao beats Keith Thurman by split decision following first-round knockdown

-Continuing to revitalize his career, 40-year-old Manny Pacquiao of the Philippines defeated Keith Thurman of the U.S. by split-decision Saturday night in Las Vegas.
+Continuing to revitalize his career, 40-year-old Manny Pacquiao of the Philippines defeated Keith Thurman of the U.S. by split-decision bout Saturday night in Las Vegas.

 It was the third straight win for Pacquiao and 62nd victory of his career – and included a first-round knockdown of Thurman.